H-1B Visa Nephrologist Jobs

 Can a nephrology fellowship program sponsor an H-1B?

 Many nephrology fellowship programs at university-affiliated hospitals qualify as cap-exempt employers, which means they can sponsor an H-1B at any point in the year without waiting for the annual lottery.
 You'd need to confirm whether the program entity itself holds cap-exempt status.
-Some fellows complete training on a J-1 exchange visitor visa and must address the two-year home residency requirement before transitioning to H-1B.
+Some fellows complete training on a J-1 visa exchange visitor visa and must address the two-year home residency requirement before transitioning to H-1B.

 How does the H-1B lottery affect physician recruitment timelines for nephrologists?